 - The COVID-19 online pivot: Adapting university teaching to social distancing LSE Impact blog

 - The COVID-19 Online Pivot: The Student Perspective LSE Impact blog

-Dr Michela Vecchi is Associate Professor of Economics at Middlesex University Business School, Research Leader for the Department of Economics and Research Fellow at the Centre for Enterprise and Economic Development Research (CEEDR) and Visiting Scholar at the National Institute of Economic and Social Research (CEEDR).
+Michela Vecchi is Professor of Economics at Kingston University, research fellow at the Centre for Enterprise and Economic Development Research (CEEDR), consultant for the Office for National Statistics (ONS), visiting fellow at National Institute of Economic and Social Research (NIESR) and fellow of the Royal Society of Arts (RSA).
 Dr Vecchi has over 20 years' research experience and has worked on a variety of topics within the productivity and labour economics spectrum.
 Her main areas of research are skill mismatch and productivity, human capital, productivity and technical change, ageing, dance and cognitive abilities.
 She has published widely in highly ranked international journals including Research Policy, Economica, Labour Economics and The Review of Income and Wealth.